WilliamKulha/animal-wiki/readme.md

 ### License

-*This calculator app is licensed under the MIT License*
+*This animal page is licensed under the MIT License*

 Copyright (c) 2018 **_William Kulha_**